Is it okay to end a sentence with a preposition? It’s not a rule I get hung up on.

 Yes, it was a writing rule drummed into our heads at school.
 But it serves little useful purpose now in writing.

-If you try to avoid questions or sentences ending in a preposition, some can become awkward.
+When you try to avoid a preposition at the end of a sentence or question, some can become awkward.

 Sometimes it’s impractical to rewrite sentences such as; I don’t know what to write about or where do you come from?

 Don’t worry (too much) if you end a sentence with a preposition

 I qualify this because, in informal and creative writing, it’s usually okay.

 But that doesn’t mean that it’s always true.
 Sometimes it’s better to rewrite and move or delete the preposition.

 It’s not about grammar but style, variety, and a reader’s expectations.

 My grammar checker always gives me this warning:

 Some readers may object to a preposition such as with at the end of a sentence.
 Consider rewording the sentence if your readers are likely to object.